 - Full disabled access is available to the museum and to its facilities.

 - Linda McCartney Memorial Garden

 Burnet’s original design included a loggia opening to a sheltered inner garden.
 This garden has since been redesigned and dedicated to the memory of Linda McCartney, a statue of whom forms the centrepiece.
-The garden is open between 9.00 am to 5.00 pm (Mon to Fri) and 10.00 am to 4.00 pm (Sat and Sun.)
+The garden is open between 9.00 am and 5.00 pm (Mon to Fri) and 10.00 am and 4.00 pm (Sat and Sun).

-The Friends of the Museum provide invaluable support to the Museum via their fundraising activities and support of events.
-The Friends are always looking for new members, if you would like to get involved please contact a curator who will put you in touch with the Friends.
+The Friends of the Museum provide invaluable support to the museum via their fundraising activities and support of events.
+The Friends are always looking for new members, if you would like to get involved please contact a curator who will put you in touch.